Team

 About Lina

-Lina is a Ph.D. student at the University of California, Irvine’s School of Education, specializing in Human Development in Context.
+Lina recently graduated with her Ph.D. from University of California, Irvine’s School of Education, specializing in Human Development in Context.
 She has a B.S. in Fine Art from the University of California at Santa Cruz and an M.A. in Educational Psychology with a concentration in Early Childhood Education from California State University at Northridge.
 Her master’s thesis was centered around preschool teacher perceptions of the children in their class, problematic classroom behavior, and self-regulation.
 Lina’s current research examines how potential relationships between empathic traits and attitudes about social responsibility may influence prosocial tendencies.
 Her research interests also include emotional intelligence, compassion in educational contexts, classroom environments, and the impacts of stress.

 Alysia Cruz